SoftDevGang/login-form-tdd-ui-kata/Android/README.md

 5. Then work on real UI/view impl `NewsOverviewActivity`.

    - Begin with showing the header message.
 (DONE)
    - Should display nothing found.
-(WIP)
+(DONE)
    - Should handle and display found news.

 6. Needed UI infrastructure `NewsAdapterTest` which we started as unit test.

-7. Then download, click of item, etc.
+7. Continue with download or click of item, etc.